v-fedorov/pipeline-extension-manager/misc/chrome_extension/README.md

 ## Notes
+The tester is only capable of getting indexed metadata, Body Text, Body HTML and Thumbnail.
+Some metadata only exists when a real extension is being ran, so results may vary.
+So in some cases, it's better to test with re-building a source.

+It is currently not possible to test with a datastream in prod.
+The next rollout (August 5th, 2017) will allow this feature to work.

 This was tested on Chromium 58.0 running Ubuntu 16.04

 No additional support will be provided by the Coveo-Labs team